 You may request a review of the decision made in relation to an application for recognition of prior learning in accordance with Rule 6.2.

 The application for review must be lodged at the Student Centre within 20 working days of the original notification of decision.

 How do I appeal the recognition of prior learning decision?

-- To appeal the decision, you must complete a new Application for Credit Recognition (PDF, 436kB)
+- To appeal the decision, you must complete a new Application for recognition of prior learning (PDF, 404kB)

 - In your new application, please provide a personal statement that includes full disclosure of any previous applications and the reasons as to why this appeal should be considered

 - If appealing the outcome of subject equivalence, you must provide additional documents that are separate from any documents that you may have already provided to the University.
 These documents may include a more detailed subject outline, subject notes, weekly activity breakdown etc. and comparison table.
 The subject comparison table must outline similarities between the completed subject and a UTS subject learning objectives, content and assessment for which recognition is being sought.